-Anyway, when I learnt about the IELTS Reading exam format in details in my first few classes in that course, I initially thought that I had probably done the greatest mistake attempting this exam.
+Anyway, when I learned about the IELTS Reading exam format in detail in my first few classes in that course, I initially thought that I had probably done the greatest mistake in attempting this exam.
 However, I didn’t let myself down.
 I always try my level best to pull myself up in any challenging situation.

-I talked to my trainer about the problems I was facing in Reading and she suggested me some solutions such as reading newspapers and books that contain topics which are common for IELTS.
+I talked to my trainer about the problems I was facing in Reading and she suggested some solutions such as reading newspapers and books that contain topics that are common for IELTS.
 She also told me to appear in some partial tests to check how I was progressing.

 In the meantime, I had developed a habit of reading English books and newspapers which, I believe now, had helped me a lot to get more skilled in Reading.